StarRocks/starrocks/docs/loading/StreamLoad.md

    DISTRIBUTED BY HASH(`id`);
    ```

+   > **NOTICE**
+   >
+   > Since v2.5.7, StarRocks can set the number of(BUCKETS) automatically when a table is created or a partition is added.
+You no longer need to manually set the number of buckets.
+For detailed information, see [determine the number of buckets](../table_design/Data_distribution.md#determine-the-number-of-buckets).

 2. In your local file system, create a JSON file named `example2.json`.
 The file consists of two columns, which represent city ID and city name in sequence.

    ```JSON